dearhive/MashShare/readme.txt

 == Changelog ==

 = 3.0.1 =
+* New: Most Shared Post Widget -> Select posts by date of publish like 14 days, 1 month ago and so on.
 * Fix: When twitter card or open graph tags are disabled mashshare must not disable yoast open graph and twitter cards data

 = 3.0.0 =